unni-krishnan-95/copy/_posts/2016-10-5-vulnhub-stapler1.md

  192.168.1.13    08:00:27:3d:e7:21      1      60  Cadmus Computer Systems
 ```

 The IP of **192.168.1.13** will be our target.
-WE can now proceed to running an nmap scan to enumerate any open ports, services, versions, and OS's.
+The next step will be to run an nmap scan on our target, so that we can enumerate any open ports, services, versions, and OS's.

 ```console
 root@kali:~# nmap -sS -A -O -n -p1-60000 192.168.1.13